-When the current planning effort was undertaken, however, it was evident to park managers and planners that there was a disparity between visitor use and the level of existing and proposed developments along the parkway.
+At the beginning of this current planning effort it was evident to park managers and planners that there was a disparity between visitor use and the level of existing and proposed developments along the parkway.
 Most visitors use the parkway as a local and regional transportation route rather than as a recreational destination.
-Consequently, even though the large number of visitors seems to justify a high level of development, visitor use patterns do not substantiate a need for such extensive development.
-The major purpose of this plan, therefore, is to establish a new direction for parkway management, in response to realistic assessments of current visitor use patterns and funding priorities.
+Consequently, even though the large number of visitors seems to justify a high level of development, visitor use patterns do not substantiate the need for such extensive development.
+A major goal of this plan is to establish a new direction for parkway management, in response to realistic assessments of visitor use patterns and today's funding priorities.